Days Bay: Māori settlement

-The original Māori name for Days Bay was Otuamotoro.
+The original Māori name for Days Bay was Oruamatoro.
 This was a Ngati Ira fortified village "built by Te Hiha six generations ago" (as of 1865).

 European settlement

 Days Bay was at first known to settlers as Hawtrey Bay.
 It was settled by George Day and his family who had immigrated from Kent aboard the Arab in 1841.
 A William Tod appears to have employed George Day to look after his interests in the area while he went south.
 They had permission to cut and sell firewood and timber.
 The Days built their house in the bay and operated a schooner that ferried early settlers between the Hutt Valley and Wellington.
 After their house was severely damaged by an earthquake in November 1849 the Day family left the bay aboard the schooner Flirt, captained by their eldest son George Frederick Day, and sailed to Lyttelton in Canterbury, the port for the new settlement of Christchurch.
 By December 1849 the family had settled in Sumner and George Day had become a road construction overseer, while the rest of the family appears to have continued their firewood, timber and shipping activities.